quinnfricko/Central-Dogma/README.md

 4. Make sure to run the py file labeled " Main_Game_DD.py " to access the game

-Link to video: https://www.youtube.com/watch?v=aKKc3mPiD0s (Its a little bit longer than 2 minutes, but its worth it)
+Link to video: https://www.youtube.com/watch?v=aKKc3mPiD0s (Its a little longer than required, but we wanted to fit in the whole game)